 Value of agricultural production

-The Townsville region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were sugarcane ($503 million), followed by cattle and calves ($307 million) and other vegetables n.e.c. ($57 million).
-These commodities together contributed 90 per cent of the total value of agricultural production in the region.
-The Townsville region accounted for 42 per cent ($33 million) of the total value of Queensland's melon production in 2014–15.
+The most important commodities in the Townsville region based on the gross value of agricultural production were sugarcane ($543 million), followed by cattle and calves ($291 million) and melons ($35 million).
+These commodities together contributed 87 per cent of the total value of agricultural production in the region.
+The Townsville region accounted for 87 per cent ($4 million) of the total value of Queensland's rice production in 2015–16.

 Number and type of farms